sparc-logo

 icon-two

-To ensure women and girls have access to their social, cultural, economic, political, sexual, and spiritual rights—without prejudice based on age, sex, caste, religion, ethnicity, or sexual orientation.
-Because every identity deserves respect.
-Every voice deserves to be heard.
+To ensure Indigenous women, girls, trans, and intersex people have realisation and access to their social, cultural, economic, political, sexual, and spiritual rights—without prejudice based on age, sex, caste, religion, ethnicity, or sexual orientation.

 gallery-image-1